sciunto/Vitalus/README.md

 # Description
 Wrapper for rsync, still under heavy dev.
-Use and update with caution
+Use and update with caution.
+I still change my mind on the ideal tool :)

 # Author
 F. Boulogne <fboulogne at april dot org>